Tinkerforge/brickd/src/build_data/windows/drivers/brick/readme.txt

-This driver is required for Windows XP (winxp), Vista and 7 (win7).
+This driver is required for Windows Vista and Windows 7.

-Windows 8, 8.1 and 10 do NOT require this driver because they can autodetect a Brick correctly on their own.
+Windows 8, 8.1, 10 and 11 do NOT require this driver because they can autodetect a Brick correctly on their own.